apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/recap_collection_basics.md

 # [](#recap) Recap of data collection basics

-We finished the [first section]({{@link web_scraping_for_beginners/data_collection.md}}) of the _Web Scraping for Beginners_ course by creating a simple web scraper in Node.js.
+We finished off the [first section]({{@link web_scraping_for_beginners/data_collection.md}}) of the _Web Scraping for Beginners_ course by creating a simple web scraper in Node.js.
 The scraper collected all of the on-sale products from [our demo webstore](https://demo-webstore.apify.org/search/on-sale).
 Let's see the code with some comments added.

 ```JavaScript
 // First, we imported all the libraries we needed to